Grandson MALC recalls:

 My legs are still pretty good.

 The origin of the family confectionery business is not clear.
 RHC thought it was acquired from Scheerers.
 Evidence for this is the sale by Scheerers of cheap confectionery at 592 George St Sydney in 1891.
 By the 1894 edition of Sands Directory, A Kraushaar is a confectioner at 594 George St. The photo suggests that 592 and 594 are essentially the same address, with 592 providing access to the upstairs luncheon rooms.
 (SMH of 27 Oct 1906 confirms Kraushaar phone no was Central 4737.)
+In 1895 AK was advertising himself as a wholesale confectioner with an address in Newtown.

 The business expanded to 9 shops in Sydney.
 The business name was changed to Crawshaw in 1916 because of attacks on the shops during W War 1.
 The business must have been successful, but there is no evidence that Alfred or his sons made more than a modest living.